-- 4.97.
+- 4.94.
+Primary medical care infrastructure needs may include: - Land on which to build either a new healthcare facility or an extension to an existing facility; - Building either a new facility or an extension to an existing facility - ICT Infrastructure to support primary care expansion. - 4.95.
+Contributions at an enhanced rate will be sought from developers of extra care housing, and care/nursing homes.
+This requirement reflects the much greater input and healthcare support required by the residents of such developments.
+Such contributions will be negotiated on a case by case basis. - 4.96.
+Further detailed advice on the method of calculations and the costs of contributions can be found in Appendix 15. - 4.97.
 As primary care practices are run as independent businesses an appropriate mechanism is needed to ensure that any facilities paid by developer contributions remain in community use for at least 15 years.
 As such any funds secured towards the provision of extensions/improvements or new facilities will be the subject of an agreement with the individual practices. - 4.98.
 Any practice that benefits in this manner will be required to repay the funds if the practice does not continue for 15 years after the facilities have been provided.